 Graduate students will work with the Program Graduate Service Office to register for courses each semester.
-The Program Office will send out the approved list of courses available at the beginning of each semester along with the registration request (agreement) form.
-Graduate Students should review the program curriculum guide provided in this handbook before sending the registration request.
+The Program Office will send out the approved list of courses available at the beginning of each semester.
+Graduate Students should review the program curriculum guide provided in this handbook before sending the DocuSign registration request form to the Program Office.

-- Department consent is required for many of our graduate program courses.
-Graduate students must send their signed Registration request form to the Program Office for assistance.
-Email BSBSGradRegistration@ucf.edu - Graduate students must meet with their faculty mentor first before submitting the signed registration request form electronically to the Program Office. - All holds must be removed before we can assist you with registration.
-Please send us your registration request form after your hold has been removed. - IDS 7919 Doctoral Research or IDS 7980 Dissertation Research The Registration of these courses must include the mentors "Description of Assignments and Expectation" and signature before submission. - If you need to schedule an appointment to review your registration plan, please email BSBSGradAppts@ucf.edu.
+- Department consent is required for many of our graduate program courses. - Graduate students must submit their online DocuSign Registration Request (agreement) Form to the Program Office for registration assistance. - Graduate students must meet with their faculty mentor first before submitting their DocuSign registration request form electronically to the Program Office. - The DocuSign form will be routed to the students Faculty Mentor, then the Program Coordinator for approval. - IDS 7919 Doctoral Research or IDS 7980 Dissertation Research The Registration of these courses must include the mentors "Description of Assignments and Expectation" and signature before submission.
+You are required to review your doctoral or dissertation credits and also review the faculty advisor listed to ensure that your registration is correct.
+To view this information > Click on the course > "People" button in the menu on the left > view the instructor for the course.